lo1ol/DarkroomTimer/README.md

 4. Time of auto turn off a lamp in view mode
 5. Start with settings or not
 6. Default views in test and mask modes
+7. Confirmation of notification -- you have to click start btn, to confirm notification

 ## Modes